General Destination Setup Guide

 | Permission denied | User lacks write permissions | Verify the database user has permissions to create tables and insert data |

-| SSL/TLS error | Certificate or encryption mismatch | Check SSL mode settings in the YAML configuration and verify the destination’s TLS configuration |
+| SSL/TLS error | Certificate or encryption mismatch | Check SSL mode settings in the destination configuration and verify the destination’s TLS configuration |

-| Invalid YAML | Syntax error in the configuration | Check indentation and field names — refer to the destination’s documentation linked below the editor |
+| Invalid configuration | Syntax error or missing required field | Check that all required fields are filled in correctly — refer to the destination’s documentation for the expected format |

 You can re-run the test after making changes without leaving the page.